mmaulwurff/zabor/Readme.md

 ### As a script library

-1. Copy zr_VmAbortHandler class from zscript.zs to your mod.
+- Copy zr_VmAbortHandler class from zscript.zs to your mod.
-2. Change `zr_` to something unique.
+- Change `zr_` to something unique.
 Please make sure that `VmAbortHandler` part of the name remains intact.
-3. Add this event handler to `gameinfo` section in `mapinfo` lump like this:
+- Add this event handler to `gameinfo` section in `mapinfo` lump like this:

 ```
 gameinfo
 {
   AddEventHandlers = "my_VmAbortHandler"
 }
 ```

+- Copy `zabor` alias from `keyconf.txt` if you want `zabor` console command to be available.

 ## Acknowledgments